DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

 python3 downloader.py
 ```

-If all goes well, you should see your playlist beginning to download in a folder with the same name.
+If everything goes well, you should see your playlist beginning to download in a folder with the same name.